ebenezerdon/expense-appwrite/tutorial.md

 This authentication page provides a clean, user-friendly interface for both signing in and creating new accounts.
 The form dynamically changes based on whether the user is logging in or signing up, showing additional fields when needed.
 The component handles loading states and error messages, providing clear feedback to users during the authentication process.

-## Building the Main Expense Tracker Page
+## Building the main expense tracker page

 The heart of our application is the expense tracker page.
 This component handles displaying, creating, updating, and deleting expenses, along with showing important statistics.
 Let's break down its implementation step by step.